This page covers two ways to install Rancher on EKS.

 Then enter the following values:

 To create an EKS cluster, run the following command.
-Use the AWS region that applies to your use case:
+Use the AWS region that applies to your use case.
+When choosing a Kubernetes version, be sure to first consult the support matrix to find the highest version of Kubernetes that has been validated for your Rancher version.

 The cluster will take some time to be deployed with CloudFormation.